brandonavant/full-stack-iot/src/lambda/README.md

 The CDK drives the deployment of both the AWS Lambda function, which acts as the endpoint for the Alexa Skill Kit, and the API Gateway endpoint, which acts as a proxy between the HTTPS requests that the ASK makes and the Lambda function.

+The actual Lambda function's code can be found in `functions/changeLightRequest.js`.

 ## Useful commands

  * `npm run build`   compile typescript to js